 They learn to take treats from my hand gently.
 This is a learned skill and one they will never forget.
 My dogs take their Heartguard Plus from my hands softly and respectfully.
 For the most part, my pups/dogs treat all of my body gently because of what they have learned in these early oh-so-simple training sessions.

 This training helps to prevent resource guarding.
-Resource guarding is fear based.
-It may manifest itself in aggression but it is really about the pup worrying that something he cares about will be taken away; food is a primary resource to protect.
+Resource guarding is fear-based.
+It may manifest itself in aggression, but it is really about the pup worrying that something he cares about will be taken away; food is a primary resource to protect.
 Please watch that video from this perspective now.
 I have the tastiest stuff in my hand!
-All the pups are crowded together and yet never, not once, does any pup look towards a sibling in a competitive manner.
-They know, they absolutely know, that this is about me and them, and that their participation will be rewarded regardless of what else is going on around them.
-As the pups mature I continue to build on this foundation with further training but again, it starts here.
+All the pups are crowded together, and yet never, not once, does any pup look towards a sibling in a competitive manner.
+They know, they absolutely know, that this is about them and me and that their participation will be rewarded regardless of what else is going on around them.
+As the pups mature, I continue to build on this foundation with further training, but again, it starts here.

-I have a pup on leash in a new area.
+I have a pup on a leash in a new area.
 Maybe he’s fearful of the new place, or a sound frightens him.
-As the pups stills and lowers to the ground slightly I make enough of a sound that he glances up at me – click/treat.
+As the pup stills and lowers to the ground slightly, I make enough of a sound that he glances up at me – click/treat.
 This he knows!
 This he can win at, so maybe he can also handle what else is going on around him now.
 The pup’s response to the sound of the clicker, at this point in his training, has become an automatic positive emotional response.
-Instead of continuing with that uncomfortable fear spike he now has a hit of happiness, to leave the science out of it.
-Fear shuts down learning so the sooner I can get the pup back to feeling safe the sooner we can get back to what I was trying to teach in the first place.
+Instead of continuing with that uncomfortable fear spike, he now has a hit of happiness, to leave the science out of it.
+Fear shuts down learning, so the sooner I can get the pup back to feeling safe, the sooner we can get back to what I was trying to teach in the first place.